akuzni2/me_maintanence/Final Delivery/application-manual/Manual-alex-kuznicki.md

 - Get notified via SMS notification when the reminder is due.
 - Recurring reminders get automatically rescheduled based on the clinically recommended frequency.

+## Other Info
+- This was an individual project
+- Team members: Alex Kuznicki
+- Github link to project: https://github.gatech.edu/akuznicki3/me_maintanence

 # Accessing the Deployed Application

 App Link: https://me-maintenance-staging.herokuapp.com/